How Do Professionals Treat Anxiety?

 - Benefits: low side effect burden, no addiction potential, effective in 60-70% of cases

-- Negatives: sexual dysfunction, withdrawal syndrome, take 2-4 weeks to see initial results potential to cause suicidal thinking (rare)
+- Negatives: can cause some sexual dysfunction, withdrawal syndrome if you stop abruptly, take 2-4 weeks to see initial results potential to cause suicidal thinking in people with undiagnosed or diagnosed bipolar disorder

 - Benefits: Work very quickly, few side effects